 3. Dairy products

-A highly enduring and difficult run completed successfully may call for celebrations, but the celebrations should not take the form of a pint of beer.
-The biggest reasons why this is a ‘strict-no’ is because beer is diuretic – it leads to dehydration which ultimately results in muscle cramps and fatigue.
+A highly enduring and challenging run completed successfully may call for celebrations, but the celebrations should not take the form of a pint of beer.
+The biggest reason why this is a ‘strict-no’ is because beer is diuretic – it leads to dehydration, which ultimately results in muscle cramps and fatigue.
 The alcoholic content of the beer also affects the body’s ability to regulate its temperature basis the temperature in the surroundings.

 5. Energy Drinks